 Discover the flagship products of Moroccan Craftsmanship

 All of this requires experience.
-In Fez, the minimum training for a ceramic maalem is 10 years, and it takes a zellij (geometric tile) mosaicist three to four months to master a single shape—and with 360 shapes to learn, mastery is a lifelong commitment.
-When you watch a maalem at work, it’s the confidence in the hand movements, not the speed, that indicates a masterpiece is in the making.
+In Fez, the minimum training for a ceramic maalem is 10 years, and it takes a zellige (geometric tile) mosaicist three to four months to master a single shape—and with 360 shapes to learn, mastery is a lifelong commitment.
+When you watch a maalem at work, it's the confidence in the hand movements, not the speed, that indicates a masterpiece is in the making.
 Techniques and tools are passed down from generation to generation, and friendly competition among neighbors fosters innovation.

-Rather than sprawling factory showrooms, mâalems work wonders in small spaces that line the souks, each specializing in a traditional craft.
-Rural artisans are not on the fringes: many Moroccan villages are known for a distinctive embroidery style or rug design.
-Most of the artisans you’ll see in the souks are men, but you’re likely to spot female mâalems working behind the scenes, knotting rugs in villages in the Anti-Atlas and Middle Atlas, weaving textiles along the southern coast, and painting ceramics in Fez, Salé, and Safi.
+Instead of sprawling factory showrooms, maalems work wonders in small premises that line the souks, each specializing in a traditional craft.
+Rural artisans are not on the fringes: many Moroccan villages are known for a distinctive embroidery style or carpet design.
+Most of the artisans you'll see in the souks are men, but you're likely to spot female maalems working behind the scenes, knotting rugs in villages across the Anti-Atlas and Middle Atlas, weaving textiles along the southern coast, and painting ceramics in Fez, Salé, and Safi.

 Carpet